 At Quandary Peak, we specialize in:

-- Quick and effective Java code review and analysis for a variety of desktop, mobile and embedded platforms.
+- Quick and effective Java code review and analysis for a variety of desktop, server, microservice, mobile, and embedded platforms.

-- Holistic analysis of various Java-based software systems including desktop applications, mobile OS software, custom device drivers, and web servers.
+- Holistic analysis of various Java-based software systems including virtual machine, desktop applications, mobile OS software, custom device drivers, and web servers.

 - Java expert witness reports and testimony.

 What We Know